wafaankoush99/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 &check; Will return false when searching for a value in the linked list that does not exist

 &check; Can properly return a collection of all the values that exist in the linked list

+&check; Can successfully add a node to the end of the linked list

+&check; Can successfully add multiple nodes to the end of a linked list

+&check; Can successfully insert a node before a node located i the middle of a linked list

+&check; Can successfully insert a node before the first node of a linked list

+&check; Can successfully insert after a node in the middle of the linked list

+&check; Can successfully insert a node after the last node of the linked list

 ![](./linkedListTest.png)